The Best Commercial Truck Insurance Companies for 2026

 Motor Truck Cargo Coverage

-Motor truck cargo coverage insures the freight that a for-hire trucker transports from one place to another, in the event of an incident such as a fire or collision.
-Truckers are legally responsible for insuring their cargo while it is in transit, until it is signed for at its destination.
+Motor truck cargo coverage insures the freight that a for-hire trucker transports from one place to another in the event of an incident such as a fire or collision.
+Truckers are legally responsible for insuring their cargo while it is in transit until it is signed for at its destination.

 Only for-hire truckers who drive semis, dump trucks, tractors, trailers, box trucks, cement mixers, cargo vans, dually pick-ups, flatbeds, and car haulers are eligible for motor truck cargo coverage.
-Other trucking vehicles that are not eligible include garbage trucks, passenger trucks, and ice cream trucks.
+Other trucking vehicles that are not eligible include garbage trucks, passenger vans, and ice cream trucks.
 In addition, not all types of cargo are eligible for insurance.
 These include art, jewelry, pharmaceuticals, tobacco, alcohol, live animals, and explosives, which would require separate coverage.

 General Liability